 Calling the Shots

-The Idaho Fish and Game Commission makes decisions about state wildlife management.
+Typically, the Idaho Fish and Game Commission makes decisions about state wildlife management.
 There are seven commissioners representing seven regions.
 None are wildlife biologists.
 They are appointed by the Governor and confirmed by the Idaho State Senate, both of which have been decidedly anti-wolf in recent history.
 By statute, no more than four can be from the same political party.
-Currently there are four republicans, one democrat, one non-affiliated, and one vacant seat.

 Because wolves are elusive and tend to avoid close proximity to people, trapping and snaring is also employed extensively in Idaho to eliminate wolves.
 Wolf trapping and snaring has been expanded onto more public lands across southeast and south-central Idaho, where it was previously restricted to private land.
-However, this is a trend with precedent, as it is not uncommon for a provision to be approved on privately-owned land first and then later expanded to include public lands, moving down the proverbial slippery slope.
+As of July 1, 2021, trapping on private land is allowed year-round.
+It is not uncommon for a provision to be approved on privately-owned land first and then later expanded to include public lands, moving down the proverbial slippery slope.

 The business model of state game agencies depends in large part on revenue from the sale of hunting permits and licenses as well as trapping and fishing licenses.
 IDFG views hunters, trappers and anglers as their sole constituents, and policies reflect that focus, because the revenue stream they are able to influence comes from hunting, trapping and fishing advocates.